kubernetes/ingress-nginx/controllers/README.md

 ## Future work

 This section can also bear the title "why anyone would want to write an Ingress controller instead of directly configuring Services".
 There is more to Ingress than webserver configuration. *Real* HA usually involves the configuration of gateways and packet forwarding devices, which most cloud providers allow you to do through an API.
 See the GCE Loadbalancer Controller, which is deployed as a [cluster addon](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/cluster-loadbalancing/glbc) in GCE and GKE clusters for more advanced Ingress configuration examples.
-Post 1.1 the Ingress resource will support at least the following:
+Post 1.2 the Ingress resource will support at least the following:
-* TLS options (edge, passthrough, SNI etc)
+* More TLS options (SNI, re-encrypt etc)
 * L4 and L7 loadbalancing (it currently only supports HTTP rules)
 * Ingress Rules that are not limited to a simple path regex (eg: redirect rules, session persistence)